UNC blows 25-point lead, survives in OT vs. No. 1 Baylor

 BIG PICTURE

 North Carolina: With ex-coach Williams in Dickies Arena, which is less than 100 miles from Baylor's campus, Davis scored the Tar Heels' first eight points in an 80-second span after the Bears had a quick 4-0 lead.
 North Carolina never trailed again.
-The only tie was just before the end of regulation.
+Baylor tied it just before the end of regulation and once in overtime.

 Baylor: The Bears outscored North Carolina 38-13 over the final 10 minutes of regulation.
-They couldn't finish off matching the biggest comeback victory in NCAA tourney history.
-BYU overcame a 25-point first-half deficit to beat Iona in a First Four game in 2012.
+They fell just short of matching BYU, which overcame a 25-point first-half deficit to beat Iona in a First Four game in 2012.

 UP NEXT

-North Carolina will play either UCLA or Saint Mary's in the Sweet 16.
+North Carolina will play in its 35th Sweet 16 against either UCLA or Saint Mary's.

 More AP coverage of March Madness: https://apnews.com/hub/march-madness and https://apnews.com/hub/college-basketball and https://twitter.com/AP_Top25